owenBeresford/extra-panda/README.md

 * As a design principle, I have tried to avoid using global objects in my code, to make testing easier.
 I can pass in, say, document as an optional param.
 * As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
 Now I have much better test tech and libraries and less good tests on this feature.

+### Known params that this code processes

+* first  string  - only used in the group-indexes articles
+* debug  boolean - adjusts how many log messages are written
+* mobile boolean - force interpretation of current machine as a mobile